sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 You may filter which campaigns are displayed on this list by status:

-* **All** - this will include all of your campaigns
+* **All** - all of your campaigns, regardless of status
-* **Sent** - this will include only campaigns that you've sent to your recipients
+* **Sent** - campaigns that you've sent to your recipients
-* **Draft** - only campaigns that are
+* **Draft** - campaigns that you’ve begun building but have neither sent nor scheduled
-* **In Progress** - any campaigns that are currently being sent or have been scheduled for sending
+* **In Progress** - campaigns that are currently being sent to recipients or have been scheduled for sending
-* **Canceled** - any campaigns that you cancelled mid send
+* **Canceled** - any campaigns that you cancelled mid-send
 * **Scheduled** - campaigns that have been scheduled for sending, but have not yet been sent

 {% anchor h3 %}
 Search your campaigns
 {% endanchor %}

-As you create and send more campaigns, you may wish to find older campaigns to reference their statistics or to reuse content for a new campaign simply by browsing.
+As you create and send more campaigns, you may wish to find older campaigns to reference their statistics or to reuse content for a new campaign.

 To quickly search for a specific campaign on the campaigns page, simply type the name or a word or phrase included in the name into the search bar.